It can be tricky...

 Dresses and skirts

-Summer flowing dresses and skirts are an excellent option for hot days but pay attention to the length; you shouldn’t wear minis or maxi dresses at work as they belong in the weekend or at the beach An A-line skirt or a pencil dress look chic and fresh.
-Sleeveless dresses are fine but avoid cutout or skimpy dresses, plunging necklines are also a No-Go at the office.
-Basically, it is not advisable to wear any outfit that flashes too much skin and distracts your co-workers from what truly matters here: your professional capacity ;) It is hot, but you are not at the beach, don’t forget it!
+Flowing summer dresses and skirts are excellent options for hot days but pay attention to the length; you shouldn’t wear minis at work as they belong in the weekend or at the beach An A-line skirt or a pencil dress looks chic and fresh.
+Sleeveless dresses are fine but avoid cutout or skimpy dresses; plunging necklines are also a No-Go at the office.
+Basically, it is not advisable to wear any outfit that flashes too much skin.

-Capris, Palazzo pants and jumpsuits in light and breathable fabrics look smart and will keep you cool.
+Capris, paper bag waist pants, jumpsuits and boilersuits in light and breathable fabrics are super trendy this season, they look smart and will keep you fresh.
 Pair your pants with chic sandals and a white shirt to achieve a sophisticated and polished look.

 Jacket or cardigan